 Essential oils can be toxic to cats, so you must use a highly diluted solution for the flea collar.
 Never apply essential oils directly to your cat's skin or fur and only buy therapeutic-grade oils to avoid potentially harmful additives.

 According to WebMD, several herbs pose an extreme threat to cats.
 These herbs must never be used on your cat in any form.
 For example, pennyroyal has been linked to seizures and death in some animals.
-In addition, geranium, lavender and eucalyptus can cause severe allergic reactions in both pets and humans.
+Other herbs that may cause severe reactions in pets include:

 The National Resources Defense Council's (NRDC) Green Paws Pocket Guide lists these essential oils as low risk for use on cats: